wix-incubator/DetoxInstruments/Documentation/ProfilingOptions.md

 ### Disk Usage

-The **Collect open file names** option enables the collection of names of files open in the application at the time of sampling.
+The **Collect open file names** option enables the collection of names of files open in the app at the time of sampling.
 This is a relatively inexpensive operation, but depending on the sampling frequency, may have a slight performance cost.

 ### Network